 Abstract:

 To address issues such as cracks, porosity, and deformation that are prone to occur in cladding layers, this article uses G-X5CrNi134 martensitic stainless steel as the substrate and Stellite 6 cobalt-based alloy as the laser cladding powder.
-Through software such as Design-Expert 13, a regression model is established based on previous experimental data.
-The created mathematical model is analyzed using response surface analysis, and the optimal laser cladding process parameters are obtained as follows: laser power of
+A regression model was established based on previous experimental data using software such as Design-Expert 13.
+Response surface analysis was employed to analyze the resulting mathematical model, and the optimal laser cladding process parameters were determined as follows: laser power of

 2000 W, powder feeding rate of 7.34 g/min, and scanning speed of 350 mm/min.
-Laser cladding experiments verify that the Stellite 6 cobalt-based coating prepared under the optimal parameters is tightly bonded to the substrate, free of defects such as porosity and cracks, and has a moderate aspect ratio.
-This experiment proposes an optimized strategy for cobalt-based coating technology using laser cladding, integrating parameter optimization modeling and virtual simulation.
-It combines the application of diverse data analysis tools with an in-depth understanding of experimental processes, offering strong cross-platform scalability and adaptability for engineering education.
-This approach is well-suited for research-oriented materials design experiments in undergraduate teaching, effectively fostering students’innovative thinking and comprehensive practical skills.
+Laser cladding experiments confirmed that the Stellite 6 cobalt-based coating prepared under the optimal parameters is tightly bonded to the substrate, is free of defects such as porosity and cracks, and has a moderate aspect ratio.
+This experiment proposes an optimized strategy for laser cladding of cobalt-based coatings, integrating parameter optimization modeling and virtual simulation.
+It combines the application of diverse data analysis tools with an in-depth understanding of experimental processes, and offers strong cross-platform scalability and adaptability for engineering education.
+This approach is well-suited for research-oriented materials design experiments in undergraduate teaching, effectively fostering students’ innovative thinking and comprehensive practical skills.